ublue-os/bazzite/docs/src/Handheld_and_HTPC_edition/Handheld_Wiki/Other_Handhelds.md

 For most handheld hardware, besides the Steam Deck, emulation of a DualSense controller is used for full functionality.
 Double tap or hold the side menu button to access settings for controller emulation including switching to an Xbox controller with reduced functionality.

-If your device has paddles, you will want to use the DualSense Edge controller (**excluding the Ayn Loki**).
+If your device has paddles, you will want to use the DualSense Edge controller (**except for a few like the Ayn Loki**).
 It’s disabled by default because some games do not map it correctly.

 Some games and emulators may need Steam Input **disabled** to work correctly with your controls.